Happy Happy Happy by Steve Lambert

 Idols by Nicholas Bompart

-Comedy-Drama/ 11 Characters, 4 men, 5 women, 2 Either-Or, multiple casting possible/ Full-Length, 70 mins.
+Comedy-Drama/ 11 Characters, 4 men, 5 women, 2 Either-Or, multiple casting possible/ Full Length, 70 mins.

 Synopsis: As a pianist plays in a corner of the stage, we meet Alex, a 10-year old piano prodigy who has been diagnosed with ADHD after getting into trouble at school.
 His parents are given an ultimatum: Alex must take Ritalin or face expulsion.
 As they struggle with the choice, Alex’s grandparents object.
 Russian immigrants, they have vivid memories of the 2nd World War, when Hitler gave the drug to his troops.
 They don’t want to see Alex turned into “an obedient little soldier.”